Get acquainted with nodes and building conversation workflows in your NLX workspace

 Use in a Split node and the Containsoperator to determine if the user said a specific keyword

 Start node is the home node of every flow.
-It's non-editable, provides information on how the flow is reached by users, and should be attached to the first node added to your canvas.
+It's non-editable, provides information on how the flow is reached by users, and should be attached to the first node added to your Canvas.

 Every flow or page created within a flow automatically populates a Start node as a beginning point.
-A node added to the canvas can then be attached to Start through a line or by stacking.
+A node added to the Canvas can then be attached to Start through a line or by stacking.

 An email or text sent to the user for a survey, confirmation, or set of instructions